jojobear2020/PyBer_Analysis/README.md

 ## Results

 We looked at the data by summarizing some key metrics on the market/city type level.
+The results were as shown below.

 ![](https://github.com/jojobear2020/PyBer_Analysis/blob/master/Analysis/pyber_summary_df.PNG)